 Not only is your comfort and expertise in question, but do you have the time?
 When people get swamped in business, WordPress maintenance and security is not at the top of their lists.
 In fact, it’s often the first thing to get pushed to the back burner.
 It’s only when something goes wrong that it gets the attention it deserved all along, and by then it’s too late.
 You’ll have to pay someone much more to fix the WordPress problem than to prevent it.

-WordPress Maintenance is Insurance
+WordPress Maintenance Benefits

 Think of WordPress maintenance fees as an insurance policy.
 You pay the small monthly fee for the professional to handle it.
 My maintenance clients even get monthly reports of what I’ve been doing behind the scenes so they see where their money goes.
 Then, if something goes wrong, it’s on the professional and not on you.
-Having WordPress maintenance doesn’t mean nothing will ever go wrong, but it does ensure that the problem will be fixed immediately if it does.
-So make sure someone takes good care of your website (and backs it up), and keep swimming along!
+Other benefits include:

 0 Comments